Creating your own power.

 Step 2Farmers EC will review documentation.

 Step 3Farmers EC will reply if there are issues with the documentation needing correction.
-If you do not hear from Farmers EC within 48 hours of submission then the project is approved for installation.
+If you do not hear from Farmers EC within five business days of submission then the project is approved for installation.

 Step 4After solar/DRG system is installed, submit the Request Inspection Form.